- Home

 *NOTE: This section includes information intended for Canadians who file US Provisionals.
 It is also relevant for US residents who need a more affordable way to search, document & file US Provisionals.

-• An inventor should employ a patent agent/lawyer to represent them during the examination phase because they are current in the law & can employ strategies that can prevent costly mistakes.
-Only the experienced should try self-representation.
+During the drafting & examination phase of their utility application, an inventor should employ a patent agent/lawyer to represent them.
+Agents are current in the law & can employ strategies that can prevent costly mistakes.
+Only the experienced should try self-representation. (pro se)

 It's often the best option for a Canadian to file a US provisional, with one exception.
 That is if they need to take advantage of the expedited application rules of the Patent Prosecution Highway [PPH], they may be limiting their opportunities.